A Signed Graph Approach to Understanding and Mitigating Oversmoothing in GNNs: Experiments

 \section{Experiments}

-In this section, we conduct a comprehensive evaluation of \ours on various benchmark datasets, including both homophilic and heterophilic graphs.
-We aim to answer the following three key research questions: \textbf{RQ1} How does \ours perform in node classification tasks? \textbf{RQ2} How effectively does \ours mitigate oversmoothing? \textbf{RQ3} How sensitive, robust, and scalable is \ours?
+In this section, we conduct a comprehensive evaluation of SBP on various benchmark datasets, including both homophilic and heterophilic graphs.
+We aim to answer the following three key research questions: \begin{itemize}[leftmargin=3ex] \item \textbf{RQ1} How does SBP perform in node classification tasks using standard-depth GNNs? \item \textbf{RQ2} How effectively does SBP mitigate oversmoothing in deep layers? \item \textbf{RQ3} How sensitive, robust, and scalable is SBP to different hyperparameters, model backbones, and graph homophily levels? \end{itemize}